top of page

 • Avoid mounting near high heat sources or magnetic disturbances.

-6. Setup and Configuration (AGL only units)
+6. Setup and Configuration (AGL and ASI versions)

-Important: Setup is entered at power-on
+Important: setup is entered at power-on.

-6.1 Entering Setup (AGL configuration wizard)
+6.1 Entering Setup

 1. Power the unit OFF.